天下皆知美之爲美,

 斯惡已;

-Ugliness is already there.
+Ugliness is there already.

 皆知善之爲善,